naofireblade/homebridge-weather-plus/README.md

 ## Configuration

 Below are explanations for all parameters and examples for all weather apis.
 Most parameters are optional.
 If you want to setup multiple weather accessories, you config file must have a **stations** field containing an array of parameter sets, one set for each weather accessory.
 If you want to setup a single accessory, you can omit the **stations** field.
-In any case the **interval** parameter is global to all accessories, and must be set at the top level.
+In any case **interval** and **units** parameters are global to all accessories, and must be set at the top level.
 See the examples below:

 **Multiple weather accessories**